 Marysville Middle School will closely monitor all student attendance records.
 Because a child's attendance remains the responsibility of the parents/guardians, the school can only provide the information to help support the importance of school attendance and the documentation for the actual days a student attends.
 If a student's attendance record warrants attention due to excessive absences, a letter of information, a letter to request a conference, or a notice for a referral to the St. Clair County RESA Attendance Officer, will be sent to the parents/guardians.
 Administration reserves the right to determine what constitutes excessive absence.
 However, if a student acquires 5 absences within a semester, an informational letter will be sent to the parents/guardians.
-A conference may be requested at this time.
 A copy of the letter will be distributed to the student's CA60.